 Energy transfers are one of many new ways that blockchain companies are using the technology to disrupt different industries.
 While some view cryptocurrencies as only Bitcoin and serving the world of finance, companies like Power Ledger prove otherwise.

-Enter the big picture of the blockchain world and know all the breaking news and major events of top cryptocurrency exchanges.
+Enter the big picture of the blockchain world and know all the breaking news and major events of the best Bitcoin exchanges.